COVID-19 slashes available seasonal workers for growers in Napa and beyond

 Last year, his first using the program, Mike Wolf brought 28 workers on H2-A visas from Mexico to work for his eponymous vineyard management company.
 Having dealt with what he called a “revolving door” of unreliable domestic labor before turning to H2-A, he was delighted with the consistency and quality of the work done by H2-A crews.
 This year, he arranged to have 75 workers brought to Napa.

-The men were scheduled to arrive mid-March, Wolf said, but encountered what he called “normal delays” in their travel and processing.
-Then Mexico and the United States closed their border to non-essential travel, which made Wolf nervous.
+The men were scheduled to arrive in mid-March, Wolf said, but encountered what he called “normal delays” in their travel and processing.
+Then, Mexico and the United States closed their border to non-essential travel, which made Wolf nervous.

 Movement of H2-A workers was declared “essential travel” by the Department of Homeland Security.
 But without any new visas being processed, Wolf would likely get just his original 28-member crew, leaving him 47 men short.
 His labor contractor was attempting to arrange an alternative through an immigration lawyer.